yougov/velociraptor/README.rst

 That will start the Django dev server on port 8000 and the Celery daemon.

 Now open your web browser and type in http://localhost:8000.
 You should see Velociraptor.
-(The Vagrantfile is configured to forward ports 8000-8009 to the VM.
+(The Vagrantfile is configured to forward ports 8000, 9001, and 5000-5009 to the VM.
 If you need these ports back for other development, you can stop your Vagrant VM with a `vagrant halt`.)

 Add Metadata
 ~~~~~~~~~~~~